 - Study Skills

-We also use various software programs in conjunction with individual therapy to further develop a child's skills such as the Fast ForWord program, Cogmed and the Cellfield program.
+We also use various software programs in conjunction with individual therapy to further develop a child's skills such as Fast ForWord123, Growing Socially Successful Kids (incorporating the Social Express program), Cogmed and the Cellfield program.

 - write letters and numbers

 - ‘sound out’ words by breaking them into syllables and sounds